mitkox/AzureTerraformWorkshop/challenges/00-gettingstarted/README.md

 Another sub3                     AzureCloud   xxxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx  Enabled  False
 ```

-If you have more than subscription, make sure that subscription is set as default using the subscription name:
+If you have more than subscription, make sure that subscription is set as default using the subscription name (use the one that matches your environment):

 ```sh
 az account set -s 'Visual Studio Premium with MSDN'